October 13th once again marks the anniversary of the miracle of Fatima, Portugal.

 An atheistic reporter commented on the event at the time: "One could see the immense multitude turn towards the sun, which appeared free from clouds and at its zenith.
 It looked like a plaque of dull silver and it was possible to look at it without the least discomfort.
 One might have thought an eclipse was taking place.
 But at that moment a great shout went up and one could hear the spectators nearest at hand shouting: ‘A miracle!
 A miracle!’
 Before the astonished eyes of the crowd, whose aspect was Biblical as they stood bareheaded, eagerly searching the sky, the sun trembled, made sudden incredible movements outside all cosmic laws - yes, the sun 'danced'!"

 Many of the onlookers were terrified that the sun would crash down upon them.
 Then, as the sun returned to normal, each person in the crowd realized that they were completely dry despite being soaked from the rain just minutes before.

-Perhaps you may want to read one of the many books about Fatima or watch the movie The Miracle of Our Lady of Fatima (1952) to become more familiar with the story.
+Perhaps you may want to read one of the many books about Fatima or watch one of the movies The Miracle of Our Lady of Fatima (1952) or the recent release Fatima (2020) to become more familiar with the entire story.